Algorant/obsidian_backup/MV/Knowledge Base/Media/Movies/The Mummy.md

 - melting and scarab scene, rill bad
 - yeeting the chair at Beni was so good
 - yelling back at the mummy
-- whole thing really works,
+- whole thing really works, Imhotep in general
+- does he not help ben